fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

         str.Length // WARNING: could be null
 ```

-Although this simple example could potentially work, it could quickly get out of hand and complicate the compiler.
+Although this simple example could potentially work, it could quickly get out of hand.
 Also, other languages that support nullable reference types (C# 8.0, Scala, Kotlin, Swift, TypeScript) do not do this.
 Instead, non-nullability is asserted when the programmer knows something will not be `null`.

 #### Likely unsupported: nested functions accessing outer scopes